ishubham21/infinity-skncure-angular/readme.md

 * **Dark Circle Detection:** One of the most unique features that we have included in this application is the ability to predict dark circles among users.
 Users can simply upload the images of their eyes and get their results instantly.

-* **General Tips Section:** It is a playful feature that allows users to turn a flip card and reveal a new skin care tip each time the card flips.
+* **General Tips Section:** It is a playful feature that allows users to turn a flip card and reveal a new skincare tip each time the card flips.

+* **Free for all:** We are aimed to serve the community and we want everyone to be able to make use of this application equally.
+Thus, we would only be pairing up with the dermatologists who are willing to serve our users under charity.

 <!-- * **Smooth experience:** Since we have used Angular as our primary front-end framework, this application reduces reloading and allows users to move from one feature to another seamlessly.   -->